 - How often are you going to share your own “stuff”, vs sharing 3rd party “stuff”?

-At Spork, we typically implement the following strategy: First, we post content that appeals to a specific type of auto enthusiast on a daily basis; Second, about 80% of our posts are 3rd party content, with only 20% of the posts being client specific or “self promotional;” Third, we post a lot of cool vehicle images, but we also share links to great blog posts and videos.
+At Spork, we typically implement the following strategy: First, we post content that appeals to a specific type of auto enthusiast on a weekly or bi-weekly basis; Second, about 80% of our posts are 3rd party content, with only 20% of the posts being client specific or “self promotional;” Third, we post a lot of cool vehicle images, but we also share links to great blog posts and videos.

 Also, while most of the content we post is automotive specific, some of it is more general.
 Patriotic imagery works great, as do money-saving tips, event notices, and posts about random holidays like “national donut day” are fun too.
 We stay away from politics, news, and any content that might be offensive.

 With a strategy set, it’s time to start posting.
 Consistency is obviously important, but it can be hard to pull off if you don’t dedicate time to social media on a daily basis.
 So, implementation trick #1 is to allocate time for posting on a daily basis.

 Implementation trick #2 is to use tools to help you save time.
 Hootsuite is a popular tool that you can use to schedule posts on Twitter and Facebook, which makes it easy for you to schedule a few days’ worth of posts in just a few minutes.